smart-classic/smart_docs/container/issues.md

 ### RDF vs JSON

-RDF is the insternal format in which SMART structures the patient records data.
+RDF is the internal format in which SMART structures the patient records data.
 A SMART server instance responds to REST API calls for medical data with RDF serialized as RDF-XML.
 The XML data received from SMART is typically non-deterministic in nature (i.e. it can change with each request on the same data element, even